valhuber/ApiLogicServer/api_logic_server_cli/docs/Tech-Frameworks.md

    --db_url=sqlite:////Users/val/dev/todo_example/todos.db
 ```

-Explore your project in your IDE, using standard services to code, run and debug
+Explore your project in your IDE, using standard services to code, run and debug.